AsmaaAhmed1018/AsmaaAhmed1018/README.md

  Hi👋 I’m Asmaa 🌿

- A passionate about modern engineering techniques,

- An eager to make a meaningful contribution to this field and create a positive impact.

 👀 I’m interested in BIM Application and Web Developement

 🌱 I’m currently learning Revit API and Angular